Banjo & Kazooie: Banjo-Kazooie series

+Other appearances

-Outside of Banjo-Kazooie series, Banjo was included as a playable racer in Diddy Kong Racing, prior to the release of Banjo-Kazooie.
+Banjo was included as a playable racer in Diddy Kong Racing, prior to the release of Banjo-Kazooie.
 Banjo and Kazooie also appear as a playable racer in the Xbox 360 version of Sonic & Sega All-Stars Racing.
 Developer Sumo Digital collaborated with Rare for the character's inclusion, with Rare giving Sumo access to their asset library as well as designing and modeling Banjo and Kazooie's in-game vehicle.
 A character skin based on Banjo is available as downloadable content in various versions of Minecraft.
 Banjo and Kazooie made an appearance in an arm-waving SXSW crowd game in 2015.

 Banjo and Kazooie also appear as a single playable fighter via downloadable content in the 2018 crossover fighting game, Super Smash Bros.
 Ultimate.
 Phil Spencer, head of the Xbox brand, stated that negotiating the characters' inclusion was an "easy deal to make" due to their strong third-party relationship with Nintendo.
-The characters were released on September 4, 2019 alongside a stage based on Spiral Mountain and Banjo-Kazooie musical arrangements, including one by original composer Grant Kirkhope.
+The characters were released on September 4, 2019, alongside a stage based on Spiral Mountain and Banjo-Kazooie musical arrangements, including one by original composer Grant Kirkhope.
 Diddy Kong Racing artist Paul Cunningham was responsible for Banjo and Kazooie's design in Ultimate.
 Rare studio head Craig Duncan explained that he had met with Nintendo at E3 2018 to discuss the characters' inclusion, then connected their teams because they thought it seemed like a great opportunity.
 In a later interview, Duncan shared that Minecraft had paved the way for the relationship between Nintendo and Microsoft that allowed for Banjo and Kazooie's inclusion.
 Masahiro Sakurai noted that the addition of Banjo and Kazooie as a playable fighter in Super Smash Bros.
 Ultimate happened "quite easily", despite their ownership by Microsoft.
 According to Sakurai, in an officially-sanctioned fan ballot held for Super Smash Bros. for Nintendo 3DS and Wii U in 2015, Banjo and Kazooie were the second most requested characters after Sora from Kingdom Hearts, which led to the characters' inclusion in Ultimate.